-Hemp can be a vital product not only for a more sustainable life, but also a carbon friendly future.
-The 4 parts of a hemp plant, seeds, stalks, roots and leaves.
-The seeds make fuel, the stalks make fiber, the leaves make medicine and the roots cure the soil.
-Each use of the plant is bound to replace the present availability like cotton and fuel.
+Hemp can be a vital product not only for a more sustainable life but also for a carbon-friendly future—the four parts of a hemp plant are seeds, stalks, roots, and leaves.
+The seeds make fuel, the stalks make fiber, the leaves make medicine, and the roots cure the soil.
+Each plant’s use is bound to replace the present availability, like cotton and fuel.

 The roots of hemp are known to relieve cramps, inflammatory arthritis and joint pains.
 An infusion of the root can be used to ease burns, hemorrhoids and eczema.
 The root has been used to treat gout, digestive problems and rheumatism.shop now